 The Northwestern Journal of Technology and Intellectual Property is among the top ranked intellectual property and technology journals in the country.
 The Journal addresses subjects relating to intellectual property and the intersection of law and technology and publishes articles on a variety of topics including: copyright, trademark, patents, the Internet, media, telecommunications, health care, antitrust, e-discovery, and trial and litigation technology.
 The online format of the Journal permits these rapidly developing issues to be addressed in a timely manner by combining scholarly analyses with an up-to-date examination of the most recent changes in intellectual property and technology law.
-To accomplish this goal, the Journal publishes three full issues each year and four perspectives issues.
-Perspectives issues contain shorter articles detailing a first perspective on a recent intellectual property or technology development or offering a new perspective on more developed issues within the law.
+To accomplish this goal, the Journal publishes three full issues each year.

 The Northwestern Journal of Technology and Intellectual Property is proud to be featured in the prestigious Intellectual Property Law Review for its publication of Inter Partes Reexamination and Improving Patent Quality by Robert Shang.
 Mr. Shang's article is considered among the most influential intellectual property articles published in 2009.
 Authors interested in publishing with the Journal should examine our submissions page.